-Lawmaker seeks to redefine rioting after colleague’s arrest
+Kentucky lawmaker: ‘Rioting’ needs a new legal definition

 LOUISVILLE, Ky.
-(AP) - A Kentucky lawmaker said she will propose changing the definition of rioting after Democratic state Rep. Attica Scott was arrested and charged with a felony count while participating in Louisville protests for racial justice.
+(AP) - A state lawmaker said she will propose changing Kentucky’s legal definition of rioting after Democratic state Rep. Attica Scott was charged with the felony while participating in Louisville protests for racial justice.

-Kentucky state Rep. Lisa Willner, a Louisville Democrat, said she plans to file a new bill request Monday that would redefine the word “rioting,” news outlets reported.
+Kentucky state Rep. Lisa Willner, a Louisville Democrat, said she plans to file a new bill request Monday that would redefine the criminal charge, news outlets reported.
 Willner announced the move Sunday during a news conference at Jefferson Square Park, the hub of protests during months of demonstrations in the city.

 Scott, the state’s only Black woman representative, was arrested and charged Thursday night with first-degree rioting, unlawful assembly and failure to disperse.

+Police said Scott was in a group that disobeyed orders to disperse, and that members of the group damaged buildings and set fire to a library.

-She has called the charges “ludicrous” and said those arrested were “traumatized” by Louisville police.
+Scott has called the charges “ludicrous” and said she would never be involved in setting fire to a library.
+She said she was arrested by officers who surrounded her as she walked with her daughter to the sanctuary of a church.

 Willner said what happened to Scott while she was seeking sanctuary “cannot happen again.”